 I am not very familiar with Charlelie Couture‘s works, but it seems like some people are.
-At least, the French jewelry and watch maker Saint Honore risked offering a limited edition timepiece that was created in cooperation with the painter and musician who was born in France, but now lives (and has fun) in the United States.
+At least, the French jewelry and watchmaker Saint Honore has apparently decided that Couture’s name is loud enough to justify the risk of offering a limited edition timepiece that was created in cooperation with the painter and musician who was born in France, but now lives (and, if the results fetched by some fast googling are to be trusted, has some fun) in the United States of America.

-Although not particularly unique, the industry work horse is nevertheless decorated with Cotes de Geneva motif and features a Saint-Honore logo on its winding rotor.
+Although SH doesn’t state this specifically, the movement seems to be coming in either “Top” or “Elaboree” grade with its bridges and plates decorated with Cotes de Geneva motif and featuring a Saint-Honore logo on its winding rotor.

 Of course, what is the most interesting about this watch, it is the white lacquered line that runs from the upper part of the case through the dial and ends on the lower part.

-Not sure that I understood the message of the French painter, but the decoration looks very energetic and even daring, like a powerful sports car speeding on a winding wet motorway.
+Not sure that I understood the message of the French painter (it sort of reminds the famous picture of an armadillo that was run-over by a car and then painted-over by a lazy work crew, and something tells me, that the poor animal indeed was the source of inspiration here) but the decoration looks very energetic and even daring, like a powerful sports car speeding on a winding wet motorway.

 The dark grey dial and the matt black PVD-treated case with orange accents provide an extremely good background for “The Line.”